npr-nlp/npr-nlp-project/README.md

 ## Recommendations

 We recommend our model be used as an analytical tool of news articles.
-NPR, for instance, may find this exploration useful for analytical reasons (do we need to address imbalances in tone between programs? hosts? over time?), but another stakeholer is the public writ large, which has an interest in understanding the content being broadcast by the largest not-for-profit news source on the radio waves.
+NPR, for instance, may find this exploration useful for analytical reasons (do we need to address imbalances in tone between programs? hosts? over time?), but another stakeholder is the public writ large, which has an interest in understanding the content being broadcast by the largest not-for-profit news source on the radio waves.
+The classification power of our final model is also a quote actually belonds to an NPR correspondent.

 ## Next steps